 I once packed a week’s worth of meals in a backpack on the Appalachian Trail.
 Was it the tastiest food I’d ever eaten?
 Absolutely not.
 Looking back, I have to laugh.
-It was mostly trail mix, granola bars, and non-perishable pre-cooked food I just had to heat up.
+It was mainly trail mix, granola bars, and non-perishable pre-cooked food I just had to heat up at the camping spot.
 Yes, one time, I did mix instant mashed potatoes with ramen noodles and a can of chicken.
 But after hiking 18 miles a day backpacking up a mountain, everything tastes like a feast.
-If you’re not on the move and are planted firmly in one campsite, you can probably afford to make something a little more…er…gourmet.
+If you’re not on the move and are settled in one campsite, you can probably afford to make something a little more…er…gourmet.

 Many people think cooking outdoors, away from modern amenities, is a hassle.
+Especially when you can’t easily run to the grocery store to grab just one more thing.
 However, with plenty of heat from a fire, you can make yummy camping food that will have everyone asking for a second helping.

 Tips for Cooking Camping Food

 - Get an “Ove Glove.”
 You may think that you’re indestructible, but if you get too close to those hot coals, you run the risk of severe burns and dropping the food into the fire.
-Then everyone will have to forgo the camping experience in favor of a trip to the nearest Urgent Care and McDonalds.
+Then everyone will have to forgo the camping experience in favor of a trip to the nearest Urgent Care and Mcdonald’s.
 Just get a heat-proof glove and use it.
+They’re useful, cheap, and easy to find at many stores.

 - Have a way to clean up your meal/dishes easily: Not all campsites have running water or sinks available for dishwashing.
 You may have to bring jugs of water and a tub for clean-up.
 If that’s the case, make sure you bring a bio-degradable camp soap that doesn’t disturb the natural environment.
 Don’t forget a dish towel!

-- Plan camping meals that don’t spoil quickly: If you don’t have access to refrigeration, then your camping menu should generally avoid ingredients that you have to keep cold–milk and raw meat especially.
+- Plan camping meals that don’t spoil quickly: If you don’t have access to refrigeration, your camping menu should generally avoid ingredients that you have to keep cold–milk and raw meat especially.
 That being said, you don’t have to stick to freeze-dried meals with no flavor.
 If it’s a short trip, pack a cooler along with plenty of ice, and you can enjoy plenty of the same meals you can make at home (at least until the ice melts).
+If you need to measure anything, do it before you’re camping.
+No one wants to spend 10 minutes looking for the Tablespoon.

-- Consider a stove: If you’re cooking for one or two, a smaller fuel-powered or alcohol-burning camp stove can be a great investment, especially if you’re backpacking.
-The one I used for two weeks, I actually made out of two beer cans!
-You can find them as cheap as $20 at REI.
-If you’re cooking for a family, though, you might want to use the campfire or more substantial grill so you can get more food prepared at once.
+- Consider a stove: If you’re cooking for one or two, a smaller fuel-powered or alcohol-burning camp stove can be an excellent investment, especially if you’re backpacking.
+I actually made the one I used for two weeks out of two beer cans!
+Don’t worry; my camp gear has seen an update since then.
+You can find camp stoves as cheap as $20 at REI.
+If you’re cooking for a family, though, you might want to use the campfire or more substantial grill to get more food prepared at once.

-- Keep Your Food Protected from Wildlife: You may want to invest in a “bear bag” that you can suspend from a high tree branch where no hungry wildlife can reach.
+- Keep your food protected from wildlife: You may want to invest in a “bear bag” that you can suspend from a high tree branch where no hungry wildlife can reach.
 After two weeks of doing this every night, I started looking forward to the great hunt for a branch that was just tall enough but not too tall that I couldn’t throw my line over.
+Some campsites, especially ones in national or state parks, have bear boxes where you can safely store food.
+Do your research before you go so you can be prepared.
+If you’re worried about bugs (flies can be a pain), invest in a citronella candle, bug spray, or oven a mesh screen.

 What Food Should I Bring for Camping?